dcunited001/dcunited001.github.io/_posts/2017-10-13-speed-of-thought-social-physics.md

-- in a purely digital world, manipulation of social media algorithms to exclude "undesirable" individuals could create disconnection among groups of people, defined logically instead of by ethnicity.
+- in a purely digital world, manipulation of social media algorithms to exclude "undesirable" individuals could create disconnection among groups of people, defined logically instead of by ethnicity (let us NEVER do that).
   - i don't mean this to be compared to segregation
   - in a convergent social network that is increasingly less engaged in "real" interactions and more engaged in "virtual" interactions,